rsa17826/vex-plus-plus/readme.md

 - **allowRotatingAnything**: allows rotating any blocks regardless of if it is meant to be rotated or not.
 - **allowScalingAnything**: allows scaling any blocks regardless of if it is meant to be rotated or not.
 - **blockSnapGridSize**: the size of the grid that blocks will snap to when being moved or resized.
-- **noCornerGrabsForScaling**: when grabing a block at a corner it will only resize the bnlock on the side that had less grab area. not appearing to work correctly yet.
+- **noCornerGrabsForScaling**: when grabbing a block at a corner it will only resize the bnlock on the side that had less grab area. not appearing to work correctly yet.
 - **allowCustomColors**: disabling this prevents levels from using custom colors.
 - **showGridInEdit**: shows the grid in when in edit mode.
 - **showGridInPlay**: shows the grid in when in play mode.